Discover the Best Museums in the Balkans

 8. Museum of Vojvodina, Novi Sad

-It is the place of significant historical importance.
+It is a place of significant historical importance.
 The place that keeps alive history and tradition of Vojvodina.
 The place that contains some of the most amazing museum items you will find in all the Ex-Yugoslavia.
-The must visit place on your next trip to Novi Sad.
+The must-visit place on your next trip to Novi Sad.

 Antique Collection of Museum of Vojvodina is maybe of the most beautiful collections in the entire museum, including two famous Roman helmets from Berkasovo.
 Check it out once there.

 And that is it, guys.
 Top 8 museums in the Balkans that you should mark on your travel agenda.